Today’s Classic Quordle Hints & Answers

 Word 2 Hints:

-1. The word has a consonant-vowel-consonant-consonant-vowel structure.
+1. The second word in this extreme mode challenge has a consonant-vowel-consonant-consonant-vowel pattern.

 Word 3 Hints: